 Alternative Methods For Divorce And Family Law Related Issues

 Divorce can be a lengthy and expensive process.
 But thanks to alternative methods, it no longer has to be that way.
-Collaborative divorce law and mediation (alternative dispute resolution “ADR”) are two methods that allow you and your spouse to take control over the divorce process.
+Collaborative divorce law and mediation are two alternative dispute resolution or “ADR” methods that allow you and your spouse to take control over the divorce process.
 You can work amicably with your spouse to come to agreements that work best for your family, both financially and with regard to your children.

-Robbin Vanderwoude is an attorney who has practiced family law in the Lake County, Illinois area for over 25 years.
+Robbin Vanderwoude is an attorney who has practiced family law in the Lake County, Illinois, area for over 25 years.
 Robbin is trained in both collaborative divorce law and mediation.
-For over 25 years, our office in Libertyville has helped families through the entirety of their divorce and other family law-related matters.
-We understand the burden you face.
-Both collaborative divorce law and mediation may be the answer for you.
+Her office in Libertyville has helped families through the entirety of their divorce and other family law-related matters.
+She understands the burden you face.
+Collaborative divorce law or mediation may be the answer for you.

 What Is Collaborative Divorce Law?

 Collaborative divorce law is an alternative method in which to obtain a divorce.
 In the collaborative process, both you and your spouse retain an attorney to work with you as a team to achieve your goals.
 As a part of this process, you and your spouse agree not to involve the court in the process until an agreement is reached and it is time to finalize your divorce.
 Also, as part of the team, a financial expert may be hired to gather and assist with the financial matters, and a coach or a therapist may become involved to help the parties communicate during the process.